mauriciopoppe/blog/site/content/notes/computer-science/system-design/cassandra.md

 - Is data evenly spread?
 Yes
 - 1 partition per read?
 Yes
 - Are writes (overwrites) possible?
 Yes
-- How large are the partitions? $1 * (5 - 1 - 0) + 0 &lt; 1M$
+- How large are the partitions? $1 * (5 - 1 - 0) + 0 < 1M$
 - How much data duplication?
 0
 {{% /markdown %}}
   </div>
 </div>

-**Register a user uniquely identified by an email/password, we also want their fullname.
-They will be accessed by email and password or by UUID**
+**Register a user uniquely identified by an email/password.
+We also want their full name.
+They will be accessed by email and password or by UUID.**

 <div class="tw-flex tw-flex-col md:tw-flex-row tw-mb-4">
   <div class="md:tw-w-1/3">